kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Server Alias

-Allows the definition of one or more aliases in the server definition of the NGINX configuration using the annotation `nginx.ingress.kubernetes.io/server-alias: "<alias 1>,<alias 2>"`.
+Allows the definition of one or more aliases in the server definition of the NGINX configuration using the annotation `nginx.ingress.kubernetes.io/server-alias: "<alias 1> <alias 2>"`.
 This will create a server with the same configuration, but adding new values to the `server_name` directive.

 !!!
 Note